Podolsky quantum electrodynamics for strongly coupled Dirac fermions in (2+1)D: Abstract

 \section{Abstract}

-We investigate Podolsky quantum electrodynamics (POQED), a higher-derivative extension of QED in (3+1)D, and perform its dimensional reduction to (2+1)D by confining the Dirac current to a plane while allowing the gauge field to propagate out of the plane.
+We investigate generalized quantum electrodynamics (GQED), a higher-derivative extension of QED in (3+1)D. We perform its dimensional reduction to (2+1)D by confining the Dirac current to a plane while allowing the gauge field to propagate out of the plane.
 The resulting model, which we call Pseudo Generalized QED (PGQED), is minimally coupled to massless Dirac fermions.
-In the strong-coupling regime, we show that a dynamical mass is generated through approximate solutions of the Schwinger-Dyson equation, leading to chiral symmetry breaking and modifications of the fermion dispersion relation.
+In the strong-coupling regime, we show that a dynamical mass is generated through approximate solutions of the Schwinger-Dyson equations, leading to chiral symmetry breaking and modifications of the fermion dispersion relation.
 We derive an analytic critical coupling $\alpha_{c}(\mu)$ and flavors critical number $N_{c}(\mu)$, dependent on the Podolsky parameter $\mu$ and the ultraviolet cutoff $\Lambda$.
 These analytical results are found to be consistent with the numerical analysis.
-Finally, we discuss connections to graphene, estimating a range for $\mu$ in the ultrarelativistic limit.
+Finally, we connect our results to graphene, estimating a range for $\mu$ in the ultrarelativistic limit and highlighting implications for two-dimensional materials.